 Where fans of the works of Manet, Degas, Monet, and Renoir come to bathe in their luminous and mood-driven pieces that reflect the life of the time, the museum brings impressionist artists’ snapshots of everyday life together under one roof.
 Boasting a range of sculptures, photos and other creative achievements the Musée d’Orsay is the place to visit for an in-depth and varied look at the Impressionist Movement.

 In 2011, the museum underwent building and collection renovations to further strengthen its position as a specialist 19th century art museum.
 New rooms and a space dedicated to Van Gogh (containing 24 pieces including some of the famous self-portraits) were

 The highlight of the renovated museum?
 Undoubtedly, the 5th floor where the Impressionist Gallery overlooking Seine houses a dozen rooms with five distinct themes:

 • Impressionism around 1880

-On the middle and upper levels, new rooms showcase permanent exhibitions and many temporary exhibitions held throughout the year.
+On the ground floor, galleries nestle either side of the central nave area, dominated by the Laloux’s huge golden station clock.
+On the middle and upper levels, new rooms showcase permanent exhibitions as well as the many temporary exhibitions held throughout the year.

-1 Rue de la Légion d'Honneur
+1 Rue de la Légion d'Honneur 75007 Paris